 - 100% cotton thread - Tip!
 Match the tread to the lightest fabric in your quilt top.
 This helps the quilting to blend in with the quilt and achieve beautiful texture.
 It also hides any stitching mistakes!

 - Marking tool - I have heard horror stories of quilters drawing guide lines on their quilt tops only to have them NEVER COME OUT!
 Ahhhh!
 The thought makes me cringe.
 So you never have that problem I wrote a blog post about the best marking tools that won't ruin your quilts.
 Fig.3

 - Painter's tape

 - Basting Tape - you only need this if you have multiple pieces of batting that are not large enough by themselves.
-This stuff is really great.
-All you do is lay your batting pieces next to each other and iron the tape to connect them together.
-Viola!
-See below for a pic.
+Read more about fusible basting tape here.

 Fig.1 - Needle Down

-Backing - unless you are making a scrappy-backed quilt, for a throw quilt or smaller you typically only have to sew one seam.
-I lay my two large pieces of fabric on top of each other, right sides together, and rather than using pins, I just keep my walking foot on my machine.
+- Backing - unless you are making a scrappy-backed quilt, for a throw quilt or smaller you typically only have to sew one seam.
+Lay the two large pieces of fabric on top of each other, right sides together, and rather than using pins, I just keep my walking foot on my machine.
 That way the tension is loose and no pulling occurs.
 I also iron my seams to the side and not open.
 In this case an open seam = a weak seam.

 The backing should be at least a couple inches larger on each side than the quilt top.